JhoselinRam/scigrapher/README.md

 *Method:*

     backgroundOpacity()
-    backgroundOpacity(opacity)
+    backgroundOpacity(option)
-    backgroundOpacity(opacity, callback)
+    backgroundOpacity(option, callback)

 *Where:*

-* `opacity` is a number between 0 and 1 representing the graph background opacity.
+* `option` is a number between 0 and 1 representing the graph background opacity.
 * `callback` is a callback function that is run after the opacity is set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 *Returns:*